DrewDahlman/Vagrant-Quick-Start/readme.md

 3. In terminal enter <code>chmod a+x vagrantup.sh</code>

 4. <code>./vagrantup.sh</code>
-This will grab a Vagrantfile & Puppet from s3.
+This will grab a Vagrantfile & Puppet from s3 and get you rolling.

+Vagrantup.sh will ask you about your Application and Database and will dynamically create your puppet file, databases, users and get everything ready for Development and Production Environments.

 ##Running Vagrant
 After you have run vagrantup.sh you're free to: